 Once all the contractual requirements have been completed and you have access to your research funding, you are responsible for ensuring all conditions of award are met.

-The Research Grants and Contracts Office is responsible for corporate reporting back to the funding agencies and for certifying financial and non-financial reports for individual projects.
+Research Grants and Finance is responsible for corporate reporting back to the funding agencies and for certifying financial and non-financial reports for individual projects.

-In addition, the Office is also responsible for negotiating, seeking approval and submission of contract variations.
-Effective and efficient management of the University’s research income is a primary focus of the Research Grants and Contracts Office.
+In addition, Research Grants and Finance is also responsible for negotiating, seeking approval and submission of contract variations.
+Effective and efficient management of the University’s research income is a primary focus of Research Grants and Finance.

 External Grants (non UWA Funds)

 Project Grant (PG)